Robert J. C. Young

-Robert J. C. Young FBA (born 1950) is a British postcolonial theorist, cultural critic, and historian.
+Robert James Craig Young FBA (born 1950) is a British postcolonial theorist, cultural critic, and historian.

 Life

-He was educated at Repton School and Exeter College, Oxford, where he read for a B.A. and D.Phil., taught at the University of Southampton, and then returned to Oxford University where he was Professor of English and Critical Theory and a fellow of Wadham College.
+Young was educated at Repton School and Exeter College, Oxford, where he read for a B.A. and D.Phil., taught at the University of Southampton, and then returned to Oxford University where he was Professor of English and Critical Theory and a fellow of Wadham College.
 In 2005, he moved to New York University where he is Julius Silver Professor of English and Comparative Literature.
 From 2015 - 2018, he was Dean of Arts & Humanities at NYU Abu Dhabi.

 As a graduate student at Oxford, he was one of the founding editors of the Oxford Literary Review, the first British journal devoted to literary and philosophical theory.
 Young is Editor of Interventions: International Journal of Postcolonial Studies which is published eight times a year.
 His work has been translated into over twenty languages.
 In 2013 he was elected a Corresponding Fellow of the British Academy, in 2017 he was elected to an honorary life fellowship at Wadham College, Oxford.
 Young is currently President of the AILC/ICLA Research Committee on Literary Theory.